 Pricing Agency Hosting: What to Charge Clients

 My approach: Bundle hosting into a monthly maintenance package.
-Charge £50-150/month for "website management" that includes hosting, updates, monitoring, and basic support.
+Charge £50-150/month for website management that includes hosting, updates, monitoring, and basic support.

-Never: Mark up hosting costs by 300-500%.
-Clients aren't stupid, and they'll figure it out eventually.
+Never: Mark up hosting by 300-500%.
+Clients notice, and they will work it out.

 Common Agency Hosting Mistakes (That Cost Real Money)